WARP4dot52/lambda/poincare_junior/doc/tree.md

     KAdd(KMult(KA, KB, KD_s), KMult(KA, KAdd(KC_p), KD_s)));
 ```

-After [this pull request](https://github.com/numworks/epsilon-internal/pull/5872), there are a three types of placeholders :
+There are three types of placeholders :
 - `One` : Matching a single tree, named `KA` for example.
 - `NoneOrMore` : Matching 0, 1 or more consecutive sibling trees, named `KD_s` for example.
 - `OneOrMore` : Matching 1 or more consecutive sibling trees, named `KC_p` for example.